kroesche/emiata-video/README.md

 ```

 **Note:** for high resolution video, the dash processing step can take a long
 time.
 Possibly more than 1 second per second of input.
-There is not on-screen
+There is no on-screen
 progress indicator, but if you use `--verbose` you can see the progress
 indication from ffmpeg.